cairis-platform/cairis/docs/environments.rst

    is selected, then the maximal values associated with that artifact will be adopted.
 This may be the highest likelihood value for a threat, or the highest security property values for an asset.
-If the override radio button is selected, then CAIRIS will ensure that the artifact properties are used for the overriding environment.
+If the override radio button is selected then CAIRIS will ensure that the artifact properties are used for the overriding environment.